Fab#

 to True

-parameter that can be watched to subscribe to click events.
+parameter is available, that can be watched to subscribe to click events.

 Discover more on using widgets to add interactivity to your applications in the how-to guides on interactivity.
 Alternatively, learn how to set up callbacks and (JS-)links between parameters or how to use them as part of declarative UIs with Param.